 The Behaviour for Life policy is discussed with students in assemblies and small groups.
-The House Committees and Peer Support teams will also discuss the policy and its effectiveness.
 We aim for all students to be aware of the policy through a fair but appropriate treatment of students who disrupt learning and by celebration of success.
 We also undertake questionnaires with regards to bullying and behaviour which are completed by groups as well as the school community in order to inform our policies.

 Students entering the Academy in Year 7 as a whole year group, or joining the Academy individually at other times are inducted into the Behaviour for Life policy.
-This is the responsibility of the Head of Year.
+This is the responsibility of the Head of Year and wider Pastoral Team.
 Parents and students sign the Home-Academy Agreement to support this.

 Students who do not have the necessary understanding or skills will receive a carefully planned approach.
-In some cases this may mean that the student has a modified programme of learning and framework of consequences.
+In some cases, this may mean that the student has a modified programme of learning and framework of consequences.
 This may involve the student having an agreed means of removing themselves from situations where tensions are escalating.
 This will only be agreed by a member of SLT, Head of Year and/or SENCO.
 The detail of this plan will be communicated to staff involved with the student.